 This resource will bring “social” to your “social distancing”: Virtual Social Clubs for Online Students

-Having said that, some online schools may offer students a free laptop while they are enrolled in their program.
+Do you need some assistance with acquiring the necessary equipment for online learning?
+If so, some online schools offer students a free laptop while they are enrolled in their program.
 Depending on the university, students may be allowed to keep the laptop upon graduation, while others want it returned once their degree is complete.
 Examples of universities that offer free laptops include Bethel University, Rochester College, and Wake Forest University.